How to Wrap Your Hands for Boxing Beginners

 Quick Fit Check:

-- Make a Fist: Does your hand feel compact and solid, like one unit?
+- Make a fist: Feels like one solid unit?
 Good.
-Does it feel painfully squeezed?
+Painful squeeze?
 Too tight.

 Choosing the Best Hand Wraps

 Not all wraps are created equal.
-For beginners, we recommend focusing on:
+Focus on:

 Wrapping FAQs